 If you have done much research in the newborn and baby sleep world, you’ve likely heard the term “awake windows,” or “wake windows.”
 It’s quite the buzzword when it comes to baby sleep, but there’s also a lot of confusion and misunderstanding around it.

-So in this blog post, I’m going to break down wake windows for you by discussing the following:
+In this blog post, I’m going to break down wake windows for you by discussing the following:

 - What is an awake window?